 The BCBSNC Companion Guide is available to assist trading partners in understanding Blue Cross and Blue Shield of North Carolina (BCBSNC) code and situation handling used in processing the ANSI ASC X12N Transactions.
 In October, 2010, two different versions of the Companion Guide will be available: one for x12 version 4010 and one for x12 version 5010.

 On October 1, 2015, the healthcare industry in the United States will begin using the ICD-10 code set when submitting claims.
 The current ICD-9 code set has no more room for growth and will be retired.
 This change will affect institutional and professional claims.

 BCBSNC will be ready to process the ICD-10 codes on October 1, 2015 and will not accept ICD-10 codes before the October 1, 2015 implementation date.
 There will be no grace period or dual use period for ICD-9 codes after October 1, 2015.
 The following rules will be used:

 - Professional claims:

 - BCBSNC is not requiring testing for the ICD-10 codes.
 However, BCBSNC will have RampManager set up to facilitate ICD-10 testing for those EDI trading partners who wish to test.
 RampManager testing will be for HIPAA X12 syntax and structure only.
 It will not provide any end to end testing.
-RampManager will be set up for ICD-10 testing in the 4th quarter of 2013.
+RampManager is set up so that the ICD-10 cut over date is 10/1/14.

 If you have any questions, please contact Guy Ferrari at (919) 765-7092 or Guy.Ferrari@BCBSNC.com.